Garyljackson/garyjackson.dev/hugo/content/posts/accessing-azure-container-instance-within-vnet/index.md

 - Open Powershell
 - Login with the Azure CLI `az login`
 - Copy the script below
-- Update `$ProxyWebAppName` - this is the web app name and needs to be globally unique with Azure
+- Update `$ProxyWebAppName` - this is the web app name and needs to be globally unique within Azure
-- Excute the script
+- Execute the script
 - The final CLI command will output the details for the proxy web application for you to use in a browser.

 ```powershell